LA County Library: Partnerships and community outreach

-When LA County Library was forced to close its doors in March 2020 at the start of the COVID-19 pandemic, the Library established a Laptop & Hotspot Loan service, expanded Wi-Fi service to Library parking lots with Park & Connect, and developed virtual programs on YouTube and Webex Events for all ages and interests, such as programs about distance learning and workforce development.
+In honor of Banned Books Week, LA County Library joined Books Unbanned in October 2023.
+This service provides free library cards to all California residents ages 13–18.

 Awards and accolades

 LA County Library was a finalist for the IMLS National Medal in 2018 and 2019.

 LA County Library won the 2018 Marketer of the Year Award, the 2019 Librarian of the Year Award for Skye Patrick, and the 2019 Library of the Year Award.
 All three awards were from Library Journal, and this was the first time a single organization held all three awards at the same time.

+In 2023, LA County Library was selected as one of eight recipients of the 2023 National Medal for Museum and Library Service, the nation's highest honor given to museums and libraries that demonstrate excellence in service to their communities.

 Services and resources

 The library provides many resources, including literacy services and programs for families and children.

 The library system offers consumer health information under CHIPS (Consumer Health Information Program and Services).